skrub-data/skrub/doc/guides/table_report/exporting.rst

     json_data = tr.json()

 Note that this will export all parts of the |TableReport|, including the distribution plots in SVG format if they have been generated.
-To avoid this, plots should be disabled directly when generating the table report.
+If you do not need them, plots should be disabled directly when generating the table report.

 .. code-block::